dmbarbour/glas/docs/GlasCLI.md

  * **sep** - return preferred directory separator substring for current OS, usually "/" or "\".

 Later, I might extend directory operations with option to watch a directory, or list content recursively.
 This might be extra flags on 'list'.
 However, my current goal is to get this into a usable state.
 Advanced features can wait until I'm trying to integrate live coding.

-### Standard Input and Output

-We already have top-level **write** effect for Bootstrap.
-For symmetry, perhaps include a corresponding top-level **read** effect for access to standard input.
-This would be convenient for defining a REPL, for example.
-Additionally, in context of a filesystem API, it may be useful to model 'read' and 'write' as aliases for file operations on references 'std:out' and 'std:in'.

-* **read:Count** - read 1..Count bytes from standard input, or fail.

 ### Network